terrytaylorbonn/terrytaylorbonn.github.io/index.md

 <br>

-*The name "ZiptieAI" was inspired by the ziptied drones during the Ukraine-Russia war (I was in Ukraine at the time).*
+*The name "ZiptieAI" was inspired by the ziptied drones during the Ukraine-Russia war (I was in Ukraine at the time).* <br>
 <img src="/assets/ziptiedrone2.png" alt="drones" width="23%">